 Jaw-dropping road – Southern Scenic Route

 The road to the Catlins is impressive.
 The Southern Scenic Route connects Te Anau, Invercargill, and Dunedin.
-When in Invercargill, you must visit the city of Bluff – the southernmost point of the South Island.
+When in Invercargill (check what to see in Invercargill), you must visit the city of Bluff – the southernmost point of the South Island.
 Plenty of people come here only to take a picture with the famous signpost at Stirling Point.
 It’s only 4810km to the South Pole from there! 😉 We recommend especially a trip to the Bluff hill lookout.
 You will be amazed by spectacular views of the Stuart Island (the best place to meet kiwi in wild).
 Great place for a picnic as well!
 Bluff itself is a paradise for seafood lovers – this is the home of famous Bluff oysters.

 When we left Bluff and we started heading towards the Catlins, the landscape changed completely.
 The green farmlands with thousands of sheep were replaced with a thick, dark forest, which eventually revealed us the wild Pacific coast.
 Just pull over at one of the secluded beaches or bays and you may be lucky to encounter some dolphins or sea lions?